radprogrammer/rad-dotenv/README.md

 ## DotEnv file (.env) support for Delphi

 - Add DotEnv file support by including `radDotEnv.pas` in your project
-- Optional `dotenv` singleton variable created at startup (disabled by default)
+- `DotEnv` singleton variable created at startup (option can be disabled)
+  - Simple add the radDotEnv unit to your uses clause and use `DotEnv.Get('VariableName')`
 - Fully complies with DotEnv Draft RFC: https://github.com/radprogrammer/dotenv-RFC
-- No exceptions are raised on parsing issues to prevent difficult to debug application startup issues
+- No exceptions are raised on parsing issues to prevent difficult to debug application startup issues (a logging hook is available)
 - Custom paths can be searched (only the directory of the application is searched by default)
 - Custom filenames can be used (utilizes `.env` by default)
 - Custom file encoding can be specified (defaults to UTF8 by default)